 \section{Preliminaries and Self-Bias Definition}

 \textbf{\llmtest} We automatically generate a test set using a generator model, $M_\text{test}$.
 For a given instruction $s$, $M_\text{test}$ produces a source text $x$ and an optional reference text $y'$.
 The source text $x$ is then used as a prompt for the target model under evaluation, $M_\text{target}$, which generates an output $y$.
 Finally, an evaluation metric computes a quality score for $y$ by comparing it against source text $x$.
-We investigate testset generation self-bias: a critical flaw where a generated test set inherently favors the generator model ($M_\text{test}$), leading to inflated scores that do not reflect true model capabilities.
+We investigate testset generation self-bias: a generated test set may systematically favor its generator model ($M_\text{test}$), inflating that model's scores.

 \textbf{\llmeval} An evaluator model, $M_\text{evaluator}$, assesses the quality of an output $y$ generated by a target model $M_\text{target}$ in response to a prompt $x$ , assigning it a score based on predefined criteria.
 In our experimental setup, the prompts $x$ are sourced from human-authored benchmark datasets.
-We investigate the phenomenon of evaluator self-bias, where an LLM-based evaluator assigns disproportionately high scores to outputs from its own model, regardless of their actual quality compared to outputs from other models.
+We investigate evaluator self-bias: an LLM-based evaluator may assign higher scores to its own model's outputs than warranted.

-\textbf{\llmbench} We define the LLM as Benchmark setting as a paradigm where a single language model serves two roles: it generates a source text $x$ to prompt a target model, $M_\text{target}$, and subsequently evaluates the quality of $M_\text{target}$'s output.
-This approach effectively combines the "LLM as Testset Generator" and "LLM as Evaluator" functions.
-This paper investigates the self-bias inherent in the LLM as Benchmark paradigm.
+\textbf{\llmbench} combines \llmtest and \llmeval: a single model generates source text $x$, prompts a target model $M_\text{target}$ to produce output $y$, and then evaluates $y$.
+By unifying both roles in one model, \llmbench inherits---and potentially compounds---the biases of each component.